Lecrapouille/gdcef/addons/gdcef/README.md

 ## Running demos

-Once the compilation of this project has ended with success, you can start your Godot editor 3.5 and goes into the `demos` folder, and try the 2D demonstration and the 3D demonstration.
+Once the compilation of this project has ended with success, you can start your Godot editor 3.5 and go into the `demos` folder, and try the 2D/3D example.
 They are ready to use.
 See this [README](demos/README.md) describing the given demos.

 ## What do I have to do next for using CEF in my personal project?